bahailu-abera/alx-interview/0x06-starwars_api/README.md

 ### Prototype
-    The first positional argument passed is the Movie ID - example: 3 = “Return of the Jedi” Display one character name per line in the same order as the “characters” list in the /films/ endpoint You must use the [Star wars API]https://intranet.alxswe.com/rltoken/gh_NaSUk9QlXHVoACFU-tg You must use the request module
+    The first positional argument passed is the Movie ID - example: 3 = “Return of the Jedi” Display one character name per line in the same order as the “characters” list in the /films/ endpoint You must use the Star wars API
+    You must use the request module

+<a href="https://intranet.alxswe.com/rltoken/gh_NaSUk9QlXHVoACFU-tg"> Star wars API </a>
 ### Example
     alexa@ubuntu:~/0x06$ ./0-starwars_characters.js 3
     Luke Skywalker